gchq/Palisade-clients/client-java/README.md

 * __ResourcesExhaustedEvent__ - updates the state as finished
 * __ErrorEvent__ - updates the state

-A countdown latch is created (with the outstandin number of downloads) once the resource client has closed the websocket.
+A countdown latch is created (with the outstanding number of downloads) once the resource client has closed the websocket.
 This signifies that no more resources are going to arrive from the Filtered Resource Service.
 As each download event is received, the latch is decremented.
 Once it hits 0, the future is completed and the final state is returned.

 ## Code